Child Sexual Exploitation (CSE)

 them.
 This contact may be made by any means, for example, in person, via mobile phone messages or the internet.

-Tameside Safeguarding Children Board is committed to tackling Child Sexual Exploitation in the borough, by developing a strong multi-agency
+Tameside Safeguarding Children Partnership is committed to tackling Child Sexual Exploitation in the borough, by developing a strong multi-agency

 approach to raise awareness; intervene early; disrupt and prosecute perpetrators; and offer support to potential victims.